Norovirus Vaccines

 Norovirus Cruise Ship Outbreaks

-The U.S. CDC and the U.K. identified norovirus outbreaks and alerts for the cruise ship industry in 2025.
-Twelve norovirus outbreaks occurred on cruise ships in 2024 and 2023.
+The U.S. CDC and the U.K. identified norovirus outbreaks and issued ts for the cruise ship industry in 2025.
+Ten norovirus outbreaks were reported in 2025, and twelve occurred on cruise ships in 2024 and 2023.
 A University of Surrey–led research team identified cruise ship dining areas as priorities for preventing disease outbreaks.